Streetcars in Washington, D.C.: Bustitution and competition

-The first threat to the streetcars came with the introduction of gasoline powered taxicabs.
+The first threat to the streetcars was gasoline-powered taxicabs.
 The taximeter, invented in 1891, combined with the combustion engine, created a new form of public transportation.
-Taxicabs were put into service in Paris in 1899, in New York in 1907 and in Washington in 1908.
-Over the years, their numbers expanded.

-Taxis based and operating in the boundaries of the District of Columbia charged their fares with a zone system instead of taximeters, a system which lasted until 2008.
+The first taxicabs hit Washington streets in 1908, and their numbers grew thereafter.

-In 1909 the Metropolitan Coach Company began to switch from horse-drawn coaches to gasoline-powered coaches - replacing its entire system by 1913 - becoming a precursor to the bus companies.
-It was a financial failure though and on August 13, 1915, the company ceased operations.

-The gasoline-powered bus was invented in Germany in 1895 and motorized buses were introduced in New York City in 1905.
-As improvements, such as balloon tires, were made, buses became more popular.
-The first formal bus company in Washington, the Washington Rapid Transit Company, was incorporated on January 20, 1921.
-By 1932 it was carrying 4.5% of transit customers.
+Buses were the next competitors.
+In 1909, the Metropolitan Coach Company began to switch from horse-drawn coaches to gasoline-powered coaches.
+It had completed the transition by 1913, becoming a precursor to the bus companies.
+But it failed financially and on August 13, 1915, the company ceased operations.
+The first formal bus company in the nation's capital, the Washington Rapid Transit Company, was incorporated in 1921.
+By 1932, it was carrying 4.5% of transit customers.
 Two years later, the last streetcar line was built.